Koh Sralao, Cambodia

 Key Messages

-• The Koh Sralao community work together to safeguard their mangrove forests which form a critical link to their livelihood
+• The Koh Sralao community work together to safeguard their mangrove forests which form a critical link to their livelihood.

-• The development of a special economic zone in the provincial capital has provided valuable economic opportunities for young women, contributing to livelihood diversification
+• The development of a Special Economic Zone in the provincial capital has provided valuable economic opportunities for young women, contributing to livelihood diversification.

-Community Introduction
+Community Profile

 Figure 1: Map showing select fishing villages including Koh Sralao (bottom right) in relation to Koh Kong town and the SEZ.
 Map: Google (modified by Furqan Asif).

-Villagers (Figure 2) rely heavily on the marine environment with fish making up the bulk of their dietary protein.
-The local marine resources including shrimp, crab and fish have sustained them, and their livelihoods, for many decades.
-Although the main livelihood activity in this community is crab fishing, a diversity of fishing activities are found within the village including green mussel culture, shrimp and grouper fishing(1).
+Villagers rely heavily on the marine environment, with fish making up the bulk of their dietary protein.
+The local marine resources have been the source of sustenance and livelihood for many decades.
+Although the main activity is crab fishing, a diversity of fishing activities are found, including green mussel culture, shrimp and grouper fishing(6).

 Local fishers use mechanized boats and gill nets or crab traps to harvest the marine resources in and around the mangrove estuarine area, or within a few kilometers of the coastline.
 Households work together, with men (sometimes with their wives) going out to fish daily or spending a few days on their boats and women sorting, processing and selling aquatic products to a handful of local traders (aquatic products typically go to the provincial town, and then may move to Cambodia’s capital or into Thailand).

-However, sustaining a small-scale fisheries livelihood is challenging(2) and livelihoods have diversified within and beyond the village.
+However, sustaining a small-scale fisheries livelihood is challenging(5) and livelihoods have diversified within and beyond the village.
 For example, households may have family members working (temporarily or permanently) in construction or factory jobs.
 While this work has typically been in another province, in Cambodia’s capital or in Thailand, there are now wage-labour opportunities particularly for young women in the provincial capital at the Special Economic Zone (SEZ), near the border with Thailand.

 Conservation and Livelihood Challenges